billdirks/billdirks.github.io/pelican/content/tracing_syscalls_from_python_with_gdb/tracing_syscalls_from_python_with_gdb.md

 ...
 LOTS OF OUTPUT ...
 ```

 Wow, that's a lot of output.
 Glacing through the output we see each line begins with `<syscall_name>(<arguments>) ... `.
-To get a clearer view of what syscalls are being made we can count the number of times each syscall being made and print them out:
+To get a clearer view of what syscalls are being made we can parse the `strace` output and count the number of times each syscall is called:

 ```
 strace python3 demo.py 2>&1 >/dev/null | perl -lane '@a = split(/\(/, $_); print($a[0])' | sort | uniq -c | sort